2ptr/Shroud/README.md

 By default, Shroud launches a camoflauged process from a random list of innocuous Windows processes (`RuntimeBroker.exe`,`svchost.exe`,etc)

-Insertion is handled by dynamically-linked calls to standard API functions like `VirtualAllocEx` and `WriteProcessMemory`.
-I would strongly prefer to use remote file mapping, but I have yet to find a method for cross-compiling `OneCore.lib`.
+Insertion is handled by SysWhispers indirect syscalls to normal calls like `NtProtectVirtualMemory`.
+However, the base address is an exported function from `ntdll.dll` for thread address camo.

-Execution is handled by a stomp for an `ntdll.dll` function not used in any of the selected processes.
-Currently this is hardcoded to be `RtlFreeMemoryStream`.
-Future updates will choose a random (hashed) `ntdll.dll` export before compiling.
-The final call is `CreateRemoteThread`.
+Execution is just `NtCreateThreadEx`.

 ## Performance